The 26-Year Old Entrepreneur with Desmond Tutu, Kofi Annan & Nick Clegg In Her Network

 During this time, I took the initiative to get extra training at the House of Commons, European Union Commission, the United Nations in New York and I even spent the summer in Morocco to learn about North African and Middle Eastern politics.

-Yet, even with this level of education and experience, the economic climate that we find ourselves in had made it quite difficult for a graduate like myself to compete against senior level candidates for government positions.
+Yet, even with this level of exposure, the economic climate at the time made it quite difficult for a graduate like myself to compete against senior level candidates for government positions.

 Frustrated, I sought advice from an acquaintance who headed a department at the Foreign and Commonwealth Office.
 At the time, I was using Grassroot Diplomat as a way to brand myself in the job market.
-Seeing ambition and potential, my acquaintance suggested that I turn Grassroot Diplomat into a consultancy service for non-government organisations (NGOs).
-This sounded perfect because I’ve been working in the third sector for many years now and was equipped with the skills and expertise necessary to become a diplomatic consultant.
+Seeing ambition and potential, my acquaintance suggested that I turn Grassroot Diplomat into a consultancy service for non-government organisations and foreign embassies.
+This sounded perfect to me because I had experience working in the third sector for many years and was equipped with the skills and expertise necessary to become a diplomatic consultant.
 I actually began to set-up Grassroot Diplomat as a business the very next day and a month later, I had my very first paid client.

-TRF: Grassroot Diplomat is the only diplomatic agency of its kind to bridge the gap between civil society and political decision-makers.
-We have no allegiance to one particular government and assist on strengthening policy-related projects to clients anywhere in the world.
-As a diplomatic agency, we believe in engaging dialogue between the people and the government that represent them and we do so by harnessing policy-related projects to the priorities of a government.
-Also, the diplomatic grassroot aspect of this agency provides a unique and peculiar angle to our mission.
-By marrying diplomacy and civil society together, Grassroot Diplomat is in a distinct and favourable position to provide strategies to clients that are looking to reach high-level decision-makers and ensure that the foundation of their project is strong from the outset.
+Grassroot Diplomat is the only diplomatic consultancy of its kind to bridge the gap between governments and civil society.
+We have no allegiance to one particular government and assist on strengthening diplomatic initiatives around the world.
+As a diplomatic agency, we believe in engaging dialogue between the people and the government that represent them and we do so by harnessing the priorities of governments that align with the people's interest.
+The diplomatic grassroot aspect of this organisation provides a unique and peculiar angle to our mission.
+By marrying traditional diplomacy and innovation together, Grassroot Diplomat is in a distinct and favourable position to provide break stereotypes that harm relationships on the global stage.

-TRF: I noticed that many diplomatic societies and formal groups around the world tend to be made up of Caucasian middle-aged men who have all served in the government at one point in their life.
+I noticed that many diplomatic societies and consultancies in this area tend to be made up of Caucasian middle-aged men who have all served in the government at one point in their life.
 I strongly believe that diversity is an essential mix that is necessary for an organisation to be credible on the global stage.
 I needed a good balance of men and women from different social and professional backgrounds.

 I am proud to say that we are currently representing clients in Canada, Ghana, Pakistan and Britain, and have had interest from organisations in India, the Pacific Islands, Brazil, Nigeria, Ivory Coast, Norway and Afghanistan.